Pests

 5. 5

-Watch for the normal seasonal dormancy cycle versus ongoing mite damage — declining older leaflets during a dormant phase is normal and shouldn't be mistaken for treatment failure.
+Watch for the normal seasonal dormancy cycle versus ongoing mite damage — declining older leaflets during a genuinely dormant phase is expected and shouldn't be mistaken for treatment failure.

 Prevention